Why your Marketing & PR strategy is a lifeline during a downturn

 Creating impactful PR in a downturn

-At Touchdown PR, we are dedicated to creating bespoke, impactful PR plans for our clients.
+At Touchdown PR, we are dedicated to creating bespoke, impactful strategies for our clients, and we’ve got our own string of successful PR campaigns that we’re inspired by when it comes to crafting our tactics.
 When onboarding a new client, we thoroughly research both the brand and the sector.
 By gaining a deep understanding of our client’s unique offerings, competitors, and the industry challenges they face, we are able to tailor media lists and communicate in an in-depth and personable manner to build further trust, long term.

 Click here for previous examples of our public relation strategies and case studies of the work Touchdown has done for our clients.